 Not every senior software developer understand good design principles.
 Good object-oriented design is not common.
 It's all about knowing the 'why' then devote to learning to design with good OOD concepts and OOP principles in programming.
 It takes disciplines and years of experiences.

-In object-oriented design, there are three good primary OOD concepts I'd like to fall back on, and 5 OOP principles that I initially forced myself practice coding Java, then I gradually became natural doing so.
+In object-oriented design, classes are great to achieve Separation of Concerns that is modular, flexible, and reusable software.
+In addition, there are three good primary OOD concepts I'd like to fall back on, and 5 OOP principles that I initially forced myself practice coding Java, then I gradually became natural doing so.

 BDD is basically TDD done properly.
 It is an approach for building a shared understanding on what software to build by discussing examples.
 It is a technique that uses a business language to define acceptance criteria.
 It is about figuring out what to build with an outside-in approach - having conversations, capturing conversations, automating conversations.
 In other words, first think about what you’re about to write, then think about how you would test the code, before writing it.